codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

     !!! note
         The branch must match an open pull request analyzed by Codacy.

-After completing these steps, Codacy displays any found problems for the pull request in the main view and in VS Code's Problems tab.
+After completing these steps, Codacy displays a summary of all found problems for the pull request in the main view and in VS Code's Problems tab.

 ## Reviewing found problems

-To review all found problems, open the main view by clicking the **Codacy logo** in the status bar or the **Codacy tab** in the activity bar.
+To review a summary of all found problems for the pull request, open the main view by clicking the **Codacy logo** in the status bar or the **Codacy tab** in the activity bar.

 ![Codacy main view](images/codacy-vscode-extension-main-view.png)

-The main view displays the following metrics for the pull request:
+The main view displays the following:

 -   The **Quality status** of the pull request, either up to standards or not up to standards, based on the repository’s [Quality gates](../repositories-configure/adjusting-quality-gates.md).